Acyclic subgraphs of tournaments with high chromatic number: Introduction

 It is very natural to ask whether there are oriented graphs $H$ other than directed paths that must necessarily appear in any oriented graph $G$ with sufficiently large chromatic number.
 Since Erd\H os famously proved that there are graphs with arbitrarily large girth and chromatic number, we can only hope to prove results of this type when $H$ is an oriented forest.
 As a far-reaching extension of the Gallai--Hasse--Roy--Vitaver theorem, Burr~\cite{Bur80} conjectured in 1980 that any $(2k-2)$-chromatic oriented graph contains a copy of every oriented tree on $k$ vertices.
 The first general result in this direction is also due to Burr~\cite{Bur80}, who proved that any oriented graph $G$ with chromatic number $n=\left(k-1\right)^{2}$ contains a copy of every oriented $k$-vertex tree.

 Burr's conjecture has remained widely open in the 40 years since it was proposed, even for relatively simple trees such as paths with arbitrary orientation.
 A special case that has attracted a lot of attention is the case where $G$ is a \emph{tournament}: an orientation of the complete $n$-vertex graph.
 This special case of Burr's conjecture is known as \emph{Sumner's conjecture}, and following a sequence of partial results it was was resolved for large $n$ in a tour de force by K\"uhn, Mycroft and Osthus~\cite{KMO11}.
+We remark that both Burr's and Sumner's conjectures, if true, are best-possible: there is a tournament on $(2k-3)$ vertices which does not contain a certain oriented tree on $k$ vertices.

 Recently, Addario-Berry, Havet, Sales, Reed and Thomass\'e~\cite{AHSRT13} managed to improve Burr's original bound, showing that every oriented graph with chromatic number $n=k^{2}/2-k/2+1$ contains every oriented tree on $k$ vertices.
-In the same paper, they also made the interesting observation that if a $k$-chromatic graph has no directed cycle, then it contains every oriented tree of order $k$, and suggested that one approach to an improved bound towards Burr's conjecture could be to prove that every $n$-chromatic oriented digraph has an acyclic subgraph with large chromatic number. \begin{problem} What is the minimum integer $f\left(k\right)$ such that every $f\left(k\right)$-chromatic oriented graph has an acyclic $k$-chromatic subgraph? \end{problem}
+In the same paper, they also made the interesting observation that if a $k$-chromatic oriented graph has no directed cycle, then it contains every oriented tree of order $k$, and suggested that one approach to an improved bound towards Burr's conjecture could be to prove that every $k$-chromatic oriented digraph has an acyclic subgraph with large chromatic number. \begin{problem} What is the minimum integer $f\left(k\right)$ such that every $f\left(k\right)$-chromatic oriented graph has an acyclic $k$-chromatic subgraph? \end{problem}